How To Inspire Joy In Your Homeschool Week

 Have you ever heard that the best way to learn something is to teach it yourself?
 I have found this to be VERY true!

-They can read about it, tell you about it, then take it a step further and write a report, give a presentation, or do a project on it.
+They can read about it, tell you about it, then take it a step further and write a report, give a presentation, or create a project about it.

 9. Make a mundane activity into a game

-Are you sick of the laundry or the dishes got you down?
+Are you sick of the laundry, or do the dishes get you down?
 Turn it into a game!
 Start the timer and see if you can fold all the laundry faster than they can scrub the dishes.
+The kitchen timer is your best friend!
+There’s something about setting a timer to see how much your kids can get done before it goes off, that really motivates them to stop grumbling and get busy.

 Turn up the music and change cleaning up a messy room into a dance party!